paulmmaingi/mysync/README.md

 - `-r`: Recursively processes directories found within the named directories for synchronization.

-- `-v`: Enables verbose mode, providing detailed output of mySync's actions on stdout.
+- `-v`: Enables verbose mode, providing detailed output of mysync's actions on stdout.

 ## Usage

-To utilize mySync, follow these steps:
+To utilize mysync, follow these steps:

 1. **Compile the program with make:**
 ```bash